saiskee/it-works/README.md

 To start the server run this command from the project root directory:

 ```sudo yarn dev```

 Then you can connect by opening a browser and going to:

 ```localhost:3000/login```

+This version of the product will by default be connected to our MongoDB instance.
+If you would like to use a clean database with your own data please modify the ```MONGO_URI``` variable inside the ```server/config.js``` file to point to your MongoDB instance.
+A simple service to setup a Mongo instance and get a connection URI would be [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

+__Important Note:__ You will not be able to assign a survey to someone unless they are beneath you in the company hierarchy.
+They must have their manager field in their User document set to the manager's object id.

 ## Technologies used